AlekSIS-org/AlekSIS-App-Untis/README.rst

-BiscuIT School Information System (SIS) - App for Untis import
+AlekSIS School Information System (SIS) - App for Untis import
 ======================================================================

-BiscuIT
+AlekSIS
 -------

-This is an application for use with the `BiscuIT-ng`_ platform.
+This is an application for use with the `AlekSIS`_ platform.

 Features
 --------